telenornms/skogul/skogul.rst

 influx
 ------

 Send to a InfluxDB HTTP endpoint.
+The sender can either always send the data to a single measurement, send it to a measurement extracted from the metadata of a metric, or a combination where the "measurement" serves as a default measurement to use if the metric doesn't have the key presented in "measurementfrommetadata".

 Aliases: influxdb